smartclean/smartclean.github.io/docs/schedules.md

 ## Publish planned shifts
 Once the planning of schedule is completed, press the publish button to notify the respective people about the availability of their schedule.

+If you forget to publish the schedule, items will be automatically removed from the server after a certain time and users will not be able to act on these shifts.
+{: .alert .alert-danger}
 ![Publish Schedule](https://www.smartclean.io/matrix/images/publishSchedule.png)